adrianbj/AutoContent/README.md

 * bq - Add blockquotes.
 * code - Add code samples.
 * headers - Add headers.
+* images & image positions/alignment

-If the textarea inputfield type is not an RTE, then only the first two are available and output with be plain text.
+If the textarea inputfield type is not an RTE, then only the first two are available and output will be plain text.

 ##### Text
 Generated content comes from the include Faker (https://github.com/fzaninotto/Faker) library.